jamesrgregg/barlonsalon/content/services.md

-# title = "Barlon Salon - Services"
+# "Barlon Salon - Services"

 Barlon Salon in Chandler, AZ, offers specialized hair care and beauty treatments in a relaxing and comfortable environment.